4.8 1700+ Google Reviews

 DIY repairs and remodeling are more popular than ever.
-You can find a how-to video for just about any task you want to handle in your home.
-While I strongly encourage everyone to become proficient in home repairs, you obviously don’t want to compromise the structural integrity of your home.
+Notably, you can find a how-to video for just about any task you want to handle in your home.
+While I strongly encourage everyone to become proficient in home repairs, you obviously don't want to compromise the structural integrity of your home.
 That would definitely offset any savings from doing the work yourself.

 Still, many people do end up going overboard.
 A homeowner and a Sawzall are not always a good mix.
 If you are going to be working around floor joists, or ceiling joists, it is essential to understand what your limits are.
 If you exceed the limits, you may reduce the strength of the joist to the point where it can support the floor's weight and the live load.